belangeo/pyo/doc/PyoObject/OscReceive.rst

     Parent class : :class:`PyoObject`

-    Receives values over a network via the Open Sound Control protocol.
+    Receive values over a network via the Open Sound Control protocol.

-    Uses the OSC protocol to receive values from other software or other computer.
+    Uses the OSC protocol to receive values from other softwares or other computers.
-    Get a value at the beginning of each buffersize and fill his buffer with it.
+    Gets a value at the beginning of each buffersize and fill it's buffer with it.

     :param port: int

     Port on which values are received.
-Sender should output on the same port.
+The OSC sender should output on the same port.

     :param address: string

-    Address used on the port to identified value.
+    Address used on the port to identify values.
 Address is in the form of a Unix path (ex.: '/pitch')

 .. note::

     Audio streams are accessed with the `address` string parameter.
-User should call :
+The user should call :

     OscReceive['/pitch'] to retreive streams named '/pitch'.

 .. note::

-    Methods out() is bypassed.
-OscReceive signal can't be sent to audio outs.
+    The out() method is bypassed. :class:`OscReceive`'s signal can't be sent to audio outs.

 .. seealso:: :class:`OscSend`